e-south/deg2tfbs/README.md

 ## **deg2tfbs**

-A pipeline for processing RNA-seq and proteomic datasets, focusing on *E. coli* but extendable to other organisms.
-This tool identifies differentially expressed genes (DEGs) between conditions,maps them to upstream transcription factors using *RegulonDB* or *EcoCyc*, and retrieves their corresponding transcription factor binding sites (TFBSs).
+A pipeline to derive transcription factor binding sites from comparative RNA-seq and proteomic data, focusing on *E. coli* but extendable to other organisms.
+This tool identifies differentially expressed genes (DEGs) between experimental conditions, maps them to upstream transcription factors using [**RegulonDB**](https://regulondb.ccg.unam.mx/) or [**EcoCyc**](https://ecocyc.org/) databases, and then retrieves their corresponding transcription factor binding sites (TFBSs) if available.

 ![Alt text](images/pipeline.png)